prithvikannan/cs-111/Notes.md

 ## Threads

-- similar to process, but share same address space
+- Similar to process, but share same address space
-- used with multiprocessor computers
+- Used with multiprocessor computers
-  - split up task across multiple CPUs
+  - Split up task across multiple CPUs
-- avoids blocking processes due to slow I/O
+- Avoids blocking processes due to slow I/O
-  - another part of the code can be run in the meantime
+  - Another part of the code can be run in the meantime
-- context switch
+- Context switch
-  - save registers and PC in thread control block (TCB)
+  - Save registers and PC in thread control block (TCB)

 ## Accessing shared data